-- Put 1 drop of LPCB stain on a clean glass slide with a flamed and cooled bent wire pick up a small portion of fungal colony, culturing through the aerial and vegetative mycelium.
-Avoid taking the center or outer edge is so found that reproductive structure may not yet have formed. - Place the fungal portion in LPCB and with a second teasing needle, tease apart the hyphae so that they form a thin layer. - Apply the coverslip and carefully press down laid to spread out the fungus, examine under microscope for reproductive structure. - A permanent preparation may be made by trimming the edges of coverslip with clear nail polish or per mount. - Label the slide and after examine and draw the microscopic morphology
+- Place one drop of LPCB stain on a clean glass slide with a flamed and cooled bent wire pick up a small portion of fungal colony, Avoid taking the centre or outer edge is so found that reproductive structure may not yet have formed. - Place the fungal portion in LPCB and with a second teasing needle; tease apart the hyphae so that they form a thin layer. - Apply the coverslip and carefully press down laid to spread out the fungus, examine under microscope for reproductive structure. - A permanent preparation may be made by trimming the edges of coverslip with clear nail polish or per mount. - Label the slide and after examine and draw the microscopic morphology